 Travel insurance claims

-If you cannot resolve a dispute directly with your airline or accommodation provider, contact your insurer.
+If you cannot resolve a dispute directly with your airline, accommodation provider or event organiser, contact your insurer.
 You should check the terms and conditions of your policy to see whether you are covered for individual circumstances.

 Rental vehicle damage